 Chemotherapy literally means treatment of a disease by drugs.
-But the term has become synonym with chemotherapy of tumors.
-Tumor chemotherapy, along with surgery and radiotherapy form the basic pillars of cancer treatment.
+But the term has become a synonym with chemotherapy of tumors.
+Tumor chemotherapy is one of the basic pillars of cancer treatment, others being surgery and radiotherapy form the basic pillars of cancer treatment.
 Tumor chemotherapy drugs are also called anti-neoplastic drugs.

 Usually, chemotherapy drugs work by damaging the RNA or DNA of the tumor cells.